 - Residues from pesticides used in agriculture can be toxic.
 So an exclusively plant based diet can lead to a number of health problems.

 - Meats contain toxins like antibiotics and growth hormones.
 These too have a negative impact on dogs’ health.
-You can avoid them by buying free-range, grass fed instead of factory farmed meats.
+You can avoid them by buying meat from free-range, grass fed animals instead of factory farmed meats.

 But I was thinking “Okay … the nutrient requirements may be covered.
 But will dogs eat this diet?
 Is it palatable enough for them?
 How they are going to feel?
 Will they be constantly hungry and begging for food?”

 To answer all these questions, I tested the diet on my own dog Power.
 I made him a vegan!
 He is a tiny Chihuahua and can be really picky sometimes.
 He has a sensitive stomach and his digestion gets upset quite easily.

 Again to my surprise, Power did really well on his plant-based diet.
 He ate it for a period of 5 months.
 During this time …

 - There was no change in his behavior

 - He showed a preference for certain foods … but overall, he ate with appetite